pawankumar1310/Music-Player/README.md

 # Music Player App

 This is a simple **Music Player App**  for listening audio songs written in Python with Tkinter and other useful Module like **pygame, mutagen** etc.
-I built this project just for practise and fun purpose.
+I built this project just for practice and fun purpose.

 # About Project
 This application is totally based on GUI (Graphical User Interface) through which an user can interact with the application.